assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

     7b  Zero.
         Bits set to 0.

-    1b  EosFlag.
+    1b  LastFlag.
-        Always set to 1 for this message to indicate end of session.
+        Always set to 1 for this message to indicate that this is the last message of the the session.

     **** A2/Prot ****